jozecarr/wfc/README.md

    g++ src/*.cpp -o wfc.exe -I ./libs/raylib -L ./libs/raylib -lraylib -lopengl32 -lgdi32 -lwinmm
    ```

+   Currently this is only working for windows, but a linux implementation will be available.

    Alternatively, the repo contains a ```.vscode``` folder, so if you're using vscode, just do ```Ctrl + Shift + B```

    (or do ```Ctrl + Shift + P``` and search for ```Tasks: Run Build Task``` and click that).